stummy/EE422C/Project 7/README.md

 any elements that two sets have in common.
 The result is then mapped to the two documents in a map that is returned and sorted.

+# GUI

-We added GUI for easier visualization although because the documents represented as a square are spawned randomly, shapes may overwrite one another which may cause confusion.
+A GUI was added for easier visualization.
+However, because the documents represented as a square are spawned randomly, shapes may overwrite one another which may cause confusion.
-The thicker the line, the more intersections between the two documents :D
+The thicker the line, the more intersections between the two documents